tenpy/tenpy/docs/IntroNpc.rst

 --------
 - The module :mod:`tenpy.linalg.np_conserved` should contain all the API needed from the point of view of the algorithms.
   It contians the fundamental :class:`~tenpy.linalg.np_conserved.Array` class and functions for working with them (creating and manipulating).
-- The module :mod:`tenpy.linalg.charges` contains implementations of the classes :class:`~tenpy.linalg.charges.ChargeInfo`, :class:`~tenpy.linalg.charges.LegCharge`, and
+- The module :mod:`tenpy.linalg.charges` contains implementations for the charge structure, for example the classes :class:`~tenpy.linalg.charges.ChargeInfo`, :class:`~tenpy.linalg.charges.LegCharge`, and :class:`~tenpy.linalg.charges.LegPipe`.
-  :class:`~tenpy.linalg.charges.LegPipe`
+  As noted above, all 'public' API is imported in :mod:`~tenpy.linalg.np_conserved`.

 .. todo ::
+   Full example
    Further References?!?